rium9/mlangpy/README.md

 ### Validate Metalanguages

 Currently, mlangpy supports recognition of EBNF (ISO/IEC 14977) and ABNF (RFC 5234).
-You can generate parse trees for grammars `metaparsers.py`
+You can generate parse trees for grammars using `metaparsers.py`:

 ```
 from mlangpy.metaparsers import validate_ABNF, validate_ABNF_faithful, validate_EBNF